Dynamic MTU : Technique to reduce packet drops in IPv6 network resulted due to smaller path mtu size: Measuring the Time Delay

 \textit{i.e}

-The total time delay $^DT$ of the transmission depends upon the overhead time of the node $T_O$ and the Extra time delay $^DT_D$ because of increased packet size which is nearly less than epsilon \(\epsilon\).\\ Therefore, the total time delay in DMTU algorithm would be:
+The total time delay $^DT$ of the successful transmission depends upon the overhead time of the node $T_O$ and the E2ED $^DT_D$ and no fragmentation time as no fragmentation is carried-out using DMTU.
+Therefore, the total time delay in DMTU algorithm would be:

 Since, there are only 5 nodes then the Equation \ref{Total_DMTU_} becomes:

 From Equation \ref{DMTU_delay} the total time delay be:

 Since, the total time wastage \(T_{W}\) will be